wawr2k/dnaasEng/README.md

 ## About

-This is an English translation of the DNAAS (Double Helix Auto Monster Grinder) automation script.
+This is an English translation of the DNAAS automation script.

 **Credits:** This project is based on the original Chinese version available at [https://github.com/arnold2957/dnaas](https://github.com/arnold2957/dnaas)